greiginsydney/captureKNX/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Setup script test**
-Run `cd ~ && sudo -E -H ./setup.sh test` and paste the output here:
+Run `cd ~ && sudo  ./setup.sh test` and paste the output here:

 **Additional context**